NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 There are two primary tools available to help you build, publish and consume NuGet packages:

-1. The [**NuGet CLI**](#nuget-cli) is the command-line utility for Windows that provides all NuGet capabilities; it can also be run on Mac OSX and Linux through either the .NET Core CLI or with Mono.
+1. The [**NuGet CLI**](#nuget-cli) is the command-line utility for Windows that provides all NuGet capabilities; it can also be run on Mac OSX and Linux using Mono, or through the .NET Core CLI (`dotnet`).
-1. The [**NuGet Package Manager  in Visual Studio**](#nuget-package-manager-in-visual-studio) is a GUI tool for managing packages and includes a console through which you can use certain NuGet commands directly within Visual Studio.
-It's included with Visual Studio 2012 and later and can be installed manually for earlier versions.
+1. The [**NuGet Package Manager in Visual Studio**](#nuget-package-manager-in-visual-studio) is a GUI tool for managing packages and includes a PowerShell console through which you can use certain NuGet commands directly within Visual Studio.
+The Package Manager UI and Console are both included with Visual Studio 2012 and later and can be installed manually for earlier versions.

-Both support the following operations:
+The NuGet CLI and Package Manager both support the following operations:

 - Search packages
 - Install packages